Green “before it was cool”

 - Plastic, glass, and metal

 - Green waste and food-soiled paper and cardboard

 We also have a large amount of metal scrap.
 Far too much for Berkeley to collect in their tiny bins.
 For this we use a contractor who comes by to collect the metal and take it to a recycling facility.

 In addition to recycling, the program advises on way to reduce waste.
 Printing less, using paper goods such as boxes and bags more than once before putting them in the recycling.

 Finally, they suggest using products made with recycled content wherever possible.

 We installed solar panels in 2003, and that certainly reduces our reliance on fossil fuels like natural gas for our electricity, but our solar system doesn’t supply enough for all of our electrical needs, so conservation is also important.

 Currently we’re in the middle of a 100% LED conversion for our lighting.
 This one is a no-brainer.
 The LED light are SO much brighter and use so much less energy than the T8 bulbs we’re replacing.
-Not only that, the maintenance is much lower.
-T8 bulbs don’t last long, the the ballasts fail almost as fast as the bulbs.
+Not only that, but the bulbs last a lot longer.
+T8 bulbs don’t last long, the ballasts fail almost as fast as the bulbs.
 We’re not throwing working bulbs and fixtures out, but as they fail, we’re replacing them.
 And we’re moving the higher energy use fixtures into lower use locations for semi-retirement.